moshen/jekyll-asset_bundler/README.md

 * CoffeeScript and LessCSS compilation support
 * Google Closure Compiler support

+#### Notes

+*v0.05* - Changed from using Liquid::Tags to Liquid::Blocks.
+This will break on existing bundle markup if you upgrade.

+Why change it?
+Well, Liquid::Tags have to be on one line, whereas Liquid::Blocks do not, also it opens up some more flexibility, as additional options could be included in the tag text.

 #### Is it production ready?

 Consider this alpha software, though for small Jekyll sites you